google/dana/docs/Principles.md

 The regression analysis configuration associated to each benchmark/test is used to compute regression states.
 Dana provides also a regression workfow to manage life of a regression or false positive management ([see regression workflow](#workflow)).

-By default, the analysis starts from the first available sample. in the regression analysis configuration a **Base** can be used to indicate from which buildId to start the analysis.
+By default, the analysis starts from the first available sample.
+In the regression analysis configuration a **Base** can be used to indicate from which buildId to start the analysis.

 ![Base](img/base.png)